Brooks Glycerin 23 Review

 Our Verdict

 The Brooks Glycerin 23 is a sub-par shoe for running a marathon.
-While the added stack height does give you more of a buffer from the repeated pounding of the pavement, the cushioning bottoms out over longer distances.
-The lack of energy return from the midsole, combined with the shoe's weight, also makes it feel sluggish on tired legs, and the thick upper could be aggravating as your foot swells late in the race.
+While the added stack height does give you more of a buffer from the repeated pounding of the pavement without quite bottoming out, the lack of energy return from the midsole, combined with the shoe's weight, makes it feel sluggish on tired legs.
+The thick upper could be aggravating as your foot swells late in the race, too.

 Pros